AquaticEcoDynamics/CDM/scripts/datatools/bcs/BC from Field Data/Readme.md

      - PON = (TOT_TN - NIT - AMM) * 0.2 * 2
      - DOP = (1/16) * DON / 3
      - POP = (1/16) * PON / 2
-   - Interpolate the water quality data for the Salt Creek from 2023-07-01 00:00:00 onwards using the median water quality data for each datetime from historical data.
+   - Interpolate the water quality data from 2023-07-01 00:00:00 onwards using the median water quality data for each datetime from historical data.
    - Save the interpolated data to:
      ```
      CDM/scripts/datatools/bcs/BC from Field Data/BCs_BAR_2012_2024_V2/Salt_Creek_20120101_20241114_interpolated.csv